If you are running a website then it’s highly likely that you have come across the term “orphan pages”. But what does this term refer to?

 10 Tips on How to Avoid Orphan Pages?

-- Plan a website structure that has a logical categorization and organisation.
+1. Plan a logical website structure with clear categorisation and organisation.

-- Utilise breadcrumbs to enhance user navigation and internal linking.
+3. Incorporate breadcrumbs for improved user navigation and internal linking.

-- Create an XML sitemap that includes all web pages and add it to the search console.
+4. Create an XML sitemap containing all web pages and submit it to search engines via the search console.

-- Develop a comprehensive link-building strategy to avoid negligence.
+5. Develop a comprehensive link-building strategy to ensure all pages are adequately linked.

-- Ensure that your website is optimised for all devices.
+7. Ensure your website is optimised for various devices to enhance user experience.

-- Employ content auditing tools to identify orphan pages.
+9. Utilize content auditing tools to identify and address orphan pages.

 If you are looking to identify orphan pages and broken links, get a free site audit at SEO Syrup.